HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 Reality: Quality beats quantity.
 Five highly relevant hashtags will outperform 30 random ones because TikTok’s algorithm prioritizes relevance and engagement over hashtag volume.
 Irrelevant hashtags actually hurt your performance by putting your content in front of the wrong audience, leading to poor engagement metrics.

 Caption keywords complement hashtags.
 Your caption should naturally include the terms you want to rank for.
-If you’re optimizing for “budget travel tips,” work that phrase into your caption naturally: “Three budget travel tips that saved me $500 on my last trip.
+If you’re optimizing for “budget travel tips,” work that phrase in: “Three budget travel tips that saved me $500 on my last trip.”

-Engagement on TikTok isn’t just about vanity metrics—it’s the algorithm’s primary signal for what content deserves visibility.
-But not all engagement is created equal.
+Engagement on TikTok isn’t just about vanity metrics.
+It’s the algorithm’s main signal for what content deserves visibility.
+But not all engagement is equal.

 Shares outweigh likes.
-When someone shares your video, they’re essentially endorsing it to their network.
-TikTok interprets this as a strong quality signal and boosts your content thus.
-Create share-worthy content by making it useful, surprising, or emotionally resonant.
+When someone shares your video, they’re endorsing it to their network.
+TikTok reads this as a strong quality signal and boosts your content.
+Make share-worthy content by making it useful, surprising, or emotionally resonant.

 Comments indicate engagement depth.
-A video with 100 thoughtful comments typically outranks one with 1,000 passive likes.
-Encourage comments by asking questions, creating content that sparks discussion, or leaving something intentionally unexplained to prompt viewers to ask for more information.
+A video with 100 thoughtful comments usually outranks one with 1,000 passive likes.
+Encourage comments by asking questions, creating content that sparks discussion, or leaving something intentionally unexplained so viewers ask for more.

 Saves matter for search.
-When users save your video, they’re telling TikTok it’s valuable enough to reference later.
-This is especially important for how-to and educational content that people want to come back to.
+When users save your video, they’re telling TikTok it’s worth referencing later.
+This is especially important for how-to and educational content people want to return to.

 Success Story: A small plant shop in Portland optimized their TikTok content for search by creating a series of “common plant problem” videos.
 Each video targeted specific search terms like “why are my monstera leaves turning yellow” or “how to save an overwatered succulent.”
 Within three months, their TikTok became their second-largest traffic source after Google, driving both online sales and foot traffic to their physical store.
 The key?
 They focused on completion rate by keeping videos under 45 seconds and always delivered the solution within the first 10 seconds.

 Replays are a hidden gem.
-If viewers watch your video multiple times, that’s a massive quality signal.
-This often happens with tutorial content or videos with details people want to catch again.
-Some creators intentionally pack their videos with information that rewards multiple viewings.
+If viewers watch your video multiple times, that’s a big quality signal.
+This often happens with tutorials or videos with details people want to catch again.
+Some creators pack their videos with information that rewards a second viewing.

 First rule: Reddit users hate marketing.
 They can spot promotional content instantly and will downvote it into oblivion.
-Your optimization strategy needs to focus on genuine participation and value delivery, not keyword stuffing or link dropping.
+Your strategy needs to focus on genuine participation and value, not keyword stuffing or link dropping.

-Each subreddit is its own ecosystem with unique rules, culture, and expectations.
-What works in r/fitness won’t work in r/bodyweightfitness, even though they’re related topics.
+Each subreddit has its own rules, culture, and expectations.
+What works in r/fitness won’t work in r/bodyweightfitness, even though the topics are related.
 Before you even think about posting, spend time lurking.
-Read the rules (seriously, read them—mods will ban you for violations).
-Observe what content gets upvoted.
+Read the rules (seriously, read them, mods will ban you for violations).
+Watch what content gets upvoted.
 Notice the tone and style of successful posts.

 Subreddit size matters for visibility but not always for impact.
 A highly upvoted post in a 50,000-member niche subreddit can drive more qualified traffic than a mediocre post in a 5-million-member general subreddit.
-Target communities where your ability genuinely adds value.
+Target communities where you genuinely add value.

 Posting timing varies by subreddit.
 Some communities are most active during US work hours (hello, procrastinators).
 Others peak in the evening or on weekends.
-Use tools like Later for Reddit or just observe when top posts typically get submitted.
+Use tools like Later for Reddit, or just watch when top posts typically get submitted.

 Reddit’s search function is notoriously bad, which is why people often search “reddit” on Google instead of using Reddit’s native search.
-This creates an interesting optimization opportunity: make better for both Reddit’s internal search and for Google searches that include “reddit.”
+That creates an interesting opportunity: optimize for both Reddit’s internal search and for Google searches that include “reddit.”

 Title optimization is necessary.
 Reddit titles need to be descriptive and include the terms people actually search for.
 “My experience with [product name] after 6 months” is more searchable than “Thoughts on my recent purchase.”
 The title should tell readers exactly what they’ll find.

 Detailed, helpful posts rank better.
 Reddit rewards depth.
 A thoughtful 500-word review with pros, cons, and specific use cases will outperform a two-sentence opinion.
-The algorithm prioritizes posts that generate discussion and keep users engaged on the platform.
+The algorithm favors posts that generate discussion and keep users engaged.

 Update your posts.
-Reddit allows you to edit posts, and adding updates based on new information or addressing questions in the comments can extend a post’s relevance.
-A post from 2023 that’s been updated in 2025 can still rank well for searches.
+Reddit lets you edit posts, and adding updates based on new information or answering questions in the comments can extend a post’s relevance.
+A post from 2023 that’s been updated in 2025 can still rank well.

 Key Insight: Reddit’s voting system is essentially crowdsourced search ranking.
 The community decides what content is valuable, and that determination influences both Reddit’s internal search and how Google indexes Reddit content.
 Focus on creating genuinely helpful content that the community wants to upvote.

 Comment more than you post.
 A ratio of 10 comments for every 1 post is a good starting point.
-Answer questions, share insights, and participate in discussions without promoting anything.
-This builds karma (Reddit’s reputation score) and establishes you as a genuine community member.
+Answer questions, share insights, and join discussions without promoting anything.
+This builds karma (Reddit’s reputation score) and establishes you as a real community member.

 Be transparent about affiliations.
 If you work for a company or have a financial interest in something you’re discussing, disclose it upfront.
 Reddit respects transparency and punishes deception.
 “Full disclosure: I work for [company], but here’s my honest take…” goes a long way.

 Reddit is where people ask questions and seek recommendations.
-Monitoring relevant subreddits for mentions of your industry, competitors, or problems your product solves creates opportunities for authentic engagement.
+Monitoring relevant subreddits for mentions of your industry, competitors, or problems your product solves creates chances for authentic engagement.

-AI-powered search tools like ChatGPT, Claude, and Google’s Bard represent a new frontier in search optimization.
-These tools don’t crawl websites in real-time—they’re trained on datasets that include web content, and they generate responses based on patterns in that training data.
-This creates unique optimization challenges and opportunities.
+AI-powered search tools like ChatGPT, Claude, and Google’s Bard are a new frontier in search optimization.
+These tools don’t crawl websites in real time.
+They’re trained on datasets that include web content, and they generate responses based on patterns in that training data.
+This creates unusual challenges and opportunities.

 Large language models train on massive datasets that include web content, books, articles, and other text sources.
-The training data cutoff varies by model, but most major AI tools have knowledge up to late 2023 or early 2024, with some incorporating more recent information through various methods.
+The training data cutoff varies by model, but most major AI tools have knowledge up to late 2023 or early 2024, with some pulling in more recent information through various methods.

 Citation patterns in AI responses tend to favor authoritative sources.
-When ChatGPT or Claude cite sources (which they do more frequently now), they typically reference well-known publications, academic sources, or established brands.
-Building authority in your niche increases the likelihood of being referenced.
+When ChatGPT or Claude cite sources (which they do more often now), they typically reference well-known publications, academic sources, or established brands.
+Building authority in your niche raises the odds of being referenced.

-AI tools prioritize information that appears frequently across multiple sources.
-If your unique methodology or framework is discussed on your website, mentioned in industry publications, referenced in podcasts, and talked about on social media, it’s more likely to be incorporated into AI responses.
+AI tools favor information that appears often across multiple sources.
+If your unique methodology or framework is discussed on your website, mentioned in industry publications, referenced in podcasts, and talked about on social media, it’s more likely to be picked up in AI responses.

 Did you know?
 Some AI tools now include real-time web search capabilities, meaning they can pull current information beyond their training data cutoff.
 This creates new opportunities for fresh content to appear in AI-generated responses, similar to traditional search engine optimization.

 Content structure matters for AI comprehension.
-Clear headings, logical organization, and explicit statements help AI models parse and understand your content.
-Write like you’re explaining something to a smart person who’s encountering the topic for the first time.
+Clear headings, logical organization, and explicit statements help AI models parse your content.
+Write like you’re explaining something to a smart person seeing the topic for the first time.

 Define concepts clearly.
-When AI tools generate responses about your area of know-how, they’re synthesizing information from multiple sources.
-Make your definitions and explanations crystal clear so AI models can accurately represent your perspective.
+When AI tools generate responses about your area of know-how, they’re synthesizing information from many sources.
+Make your definitions and explanations plain so AI models can represent your perspective accurately.

 Create comprehensive resources.
 Long-form, thorough content that covers topics in depth is more likely to be used as training data and referenced in responses.
 A definitive guide that becomes the go-to resource in your niche has a better chance of AI visibility than thin content.

-While we don’t know exactly how much structured data influences AI training, we know it helps machines understand content.
-Implementing schema markup for articles, how-to guides, FAQs, and other content types makes your information more machine-readable.
+We don’t know exactly how much structured data influences AI training, but we know it helps machines understand content.
+Schema markup for articles, how-to guides, FAQs, and other content types makes your information more machine-readable.

 Product schema helps AI tools understand what you offer.
-When someone asks an AI for product recommendations in your category, having detailed, structured product information increases the chances of being mentioned.
+When someone asks an AI for product recommendations in your category, detailed, structured product information raises the chances of being mentioned.

 Authority signals matter for AI visibility.
-Getting mentioned in reputable publications, earning backlinks from authoritative sites, and being referenced by experts in your field all contribute to your digital authority.
+Getting mentioned in reputable publications, earning backlinks from authoritative sites, and being referenced by experts in your field all add to your digital authority.

 Podcast appearances and interviews create multiple content formats.
 Transcripts of podcast interviews become part of the web content that could be included in training data.
-Plus, being interviewed positions you as an authority worth citing.
+Being interviewed also positions you as an authority worth citing.

 Speaking at conferences and events generates coverage, mentions, and backlinks that reinforce your authority.
 The more your name and ideas appear across the web in authoritative contexts, the more likely AI tools will reference you.

 Here’s where it all comes together.
-You can’t fine-tune for every platform equally—you’ll spread yourself too thin and do nothing well.
-The smart approach is to create core content once and adapt it strategically for different platforms based on where your audience searches.
+You can’t optimize for every platform equally, or you’ll spread yourself too thin and do nothing well.
+The smart approach is to create core content once and adapt it for different platforms based on where your audience searches.

 Start with comprehensive content on your owned platform (your website or blog).
 This is your source of truth, the detailed version that establishes your knowledge.
-Make this content thorough, well-structured, and optimized for traditional search engines and AI comprehension.
+Make it thorough, well-structured, and optimized for traditional search engines and AI comprehension.

 From this hub, create platform-specific versions.
 A detailed blog post about “how to choose the right running shoes” becomes: